 The annual fee is “only” $595 but that’s because they gear it towards JP Morgan private banking client.
 To be a member of that elite group, you typically need to have a minimum of $5 million in assets at their bank (and their average customer in that group reportedly has $25 million).

 This card (formerly the “World” card) is available only to Coutts private banking clients.
 The annual fee is £350 but that’s waived for customers that charge at least £50,000 per year on the card.

 The range of benefits are great considering the relatively low annual fee.
 For example you get airport lounge access, concierge, comprehensive insurance benefits, and, as your spending level increases, access/special offers for luxury goods and services (“art and heritage experiences,” wines and “luxury indulgences,” according to the website).
 You also get VIP membership with a variety of the bank’s partners, including private jet companies, cruise lines, hotels and airlines.

 American Express Platinum Card

 This may not be the most prestigious credit card from American Express (since anyone can apply) but it comes darn close.
 For a $450 annual fee, you get many of the same benefits that the Centurion card has.

 Due to the rising annual fees and overly-saturated membership base, I have heard from many Centurion holders who have actually switched back to Platinum because the benefits are so similar.
 Take a look for yourself and check out my American Express Platinum review.
 But remember the $450 annual fee is NOT waived for the first year.

-A prestigious card without the high price tag?
+A prestigious option without the country club membership price tag?

-If you still want a “wow” card that’s also affordable and within reach for the average Joe or Jane, here are two you should consider:
+If you still want a “wow” card that is solid metal (not plastic) and within reach even if you’re not in the top 1%, here are two you should consider:

 Chase Sapphire Preferred Card: